jyryu3161/chembounce/README.md

 - `--h_donor_max H_DONOR_MAX` : (above `0`) Maximal H donor limit
 - `--h_acceptor_min H_ACCEPTOR_MIN` : (above `0`) Minimal H acceptor limit
 - `--h_acceptor_max H_ACCEPTOR_MAX` : (above `0`) Maximal H acceptor limit
-- `--wo_lipinski` : Turn off  *Lipinski's rule of five*, which is `logp_max=5`, `qed_max=500`, `h_donor_max=5`, `h_acceptor_max=10`
+- `--wo_lipinski` : Turn off *Lipinski's rule of five*, which is `logp_max=5`, `mw_max=500`, `h_donor_max=5`, `h_acceptor_max=10`
-This option will turn off the limitation of candidates by lipinski's rule of five If one of the threhold category for this rule is additionally defined, the threshold of Lipinski's rule is ignored and replaced by the user-defined threshold.
+This option will turn off the limitation of candidates by Lipinski's rule of five.
+If one of the threshold categories for this rule is additionally defined, the threshold of Lipinski's rule is ignored and replaced by the user-defined threshold.

 #### Optional parameters

 - `-l` : (Optional) Low memory mode
+- `--use-fingerprint-db` : Use pre-computed fingerprint database for fast similarity search (default: enabled)
+- `--no-fingerprint-db` : Disable fingerprint database and use the original slow similarity search
+- `--scaffold-db` : Path to custom scaffold database file (SMILES format, one per line)
+- `--fingerprint-db` : Path to custom fingerprint database file (NPZ format) corresponding to the custom scaffold database
 - `--fragments` : Specific fragment SMILES of the input structure to replace.
-For multiple fragment, repeatedly impose this option: e.g. `--fragments SMILES_A --fragments SMILES_B`
+For multiple fragments, repeatedly use this option: e.g. `--fragments SMILES_A --fragments SMILES_B`
-- `--replace_scaffold_files` : User-defiend library (if solely imposed).
-OR Replace scaffold file, for the `fragments` option with tsv format, with or without priority score (the higher, with more priority).
+- `--replace_scaffold_files` : User-defined library (if solely imposed).
+OR Replace scaffold file for the `fragments` option with TSV format, with or without priority score (the higher, the more priority).
   * NOTE: One of the result files, `replace_scaffold_list.fragment_XXXX.tsv`, can be used for `replace_scaffold_files`.
-  * NOTE: for multiple `fragments` and its corresponding `replace_scaffold_files`, the order of `fragments` and `replace_scaffold_files` should be matched: e.g.: `--fragments SMILES_A --replace_scaffold_files FILE_A --fragments SMILES_B --replace_scaffold_files FILE_B --fragments SMILES_C --replace_scaffold_files FILE_C`
+  * NOTE: For multiple `fragments` and their corresponding `replace_scaffold_files`, the order of `fragments` and `replace_scaffold_files` should be matched: e.g.: `--fragments SMILES_A --replace_scaffold_files FILE_A --fragments SMILES_B --replace_scaffold_files FILE_B --fragments SMILES_C --replace_scaffold_files FILE_C`

 ## Results

-Result file will is saved as `OUTPUT_DIRECTORY/overall_result.txt` with tap-delimitted format. `Final structure` column is the final result SMILES of scaffold hopping and `Standardized final structure` is standardized SMILES format for the corresponding result.
-For sub-data,
+The result file is saved as `OUTPUT_DIRECTORY/overall_result.txt` in tab-delimited format.
+The `Final structure` column contains the final result SMILES of scaffold hopping and `Standardized final structure` is the standardized SMILES format for the corresponding result.
+For sub-data:

-- Fragments of the input molecule is saved as `~/fragment_info.tsv`
+- Fragments of the input molecule are saved as `~/fragment_info.tsv`
-- Considered replace scaffold list for each fragment is saved as `~/replace_scaffold_list.fragment_XXXX.tsv`.
+- Considered replacement scaffold lists for each fragment are saved as `~/replace_scaffold_list.fragment_XXXX.tsv`
-- Results for each fragment is saved `~/fragment_result_XXXX.txt`.
+- Results for each fragment are saved as `~/fragment_result_XXXX.txt`

 ## Citation